RGBCube/crash/README.md

 ## Why?

 - To allow users to configure their own shells without superuser access.
-- To have a fallback shell in case your primary one breaks (especially useful when using new unstable shells like Nushell).
+- To have a fallback shell in case your primary one, which is your login shell, breaks and you don't want to get locked out (especially useful when using new unstable shells like Nushell).

 ## Installation